ScribbleLabApp/ScribbleCoreServices-SDK/Sources/ScribbleCoreServices/Documentation.docc/Documentation.md

 ## Overview

+> WARNING:
+> ScribbleCoreServices is not yet fully tested or ready for production, therefore it comes with a risk.
+ScribbleLabApp is not liable or obligated to provide compensation.
+Usage at your own risk!

 ScribbleCoreServices is a set of essential tools and services that enable ScribbleLab to function seamlessly.
 It provides a wide range of resources, including system-level services such as data management, networking, and security, as well as application-specific services that optimize ScribbleLab's performance and user experience.
 By leveraging ScribbleCoreServices, ScribbleLab delivers a reliable and high-quality experience to its users, aligning with Apple's accessibility guidelines and best practices.

 ![An illustartion reperesenting the structure of the layers](layers)